pyrocko/pyrocko/doc/apps_fomosto_backends.rst

     and efficient computation of Green's functions, Bulletin of the Seismological Society of America, 89(3), 733-741.0

 ..
+[Wang2005] Wang, R. (2005), The dislocation theory: a consistent way for
+    including the gravity effect in (visco)elastic plane-earth models, Geophysical Journal International, 161, 191-196.

+..
+[Wang2006] Wang, R., F. Lorenzo-Martin and F. Roth (2006), PSGRN/PSCMP -
+    a new code for calculating co- and post-seismic deformation, geoid and gravity changes based on the viscoelastic-gravitational dislocation theory, Computers and Geosciences, 32, 527-541.
+DOI:10.1016/j.cageo.2005.08.006.

+..
 [Wang2017] Wang, R. et al. (submitted), Complete synthetic seismograms
     based on a spherical self-gravitating Earth model with an atmosphere-ocean-mantle-core structure